Workplace Sustainability Liaisons

-- Provide feedback to the Office of Sustainability.
+- Provide feedback to the Center for Sustainability.

-Liaisons are a channel for two-way communication between campus employees and the Office of Sustainability.
-Liaisons bring questions, concerns, and ideas to the Office of Sustainability as well as share new information and upcoming events with their peers.
+Liaisons are a channel for two-way communication between campus employees and the Center for Sustainability.
+Liaisons bring questions, concerns, and ideas to the Center for Sustainability as well as share new information and upcoming events with their peers.

 Employees who want to become an advocate must have supervisor support to spend paid work time on Liaison duties.

 Duration: we ask Liaisons to commit to an academic year term.
-So, the first group of Liaisons will participate through June 2013.
-The next group's term will be academic year 2013-14.
+So, this group of Liaisons will participate through June 2014.
+The next group's term will be academic year 2014-15.
 Liaisons may continue as long as they wish, but there is no requirement to participate longer than one year.

 Benefits of being a Workplace Sustainability Liaison

-- Receive Sustainability SWAG (t-shirt or coffee mug) indicating your role as a Workplace Sustainability Liaison
+- Receive Sustainability SWAG indicating your role as a Workplace Sustainability Liaison

 - Receive a Sustainability Hotspot badge

-- Extra support and resources from the Office of Sustainability
+- Extra support and resources from the Center for Sustainability

 - Opportunities to learn more about sustainability issues, community-based social marketing, behavior change theory, and more